 Description

-Hikers discover the wetlands of the Éislek over 10.5 kilometres.
-The trail leads partly over wooden footbridges, provides access to observation huts and offers the chance to encounter rare species.
+On 10.5 km, walkers discover the wetlands of Éislek.
+The path partly leads over wooden walkways, offers access to observation huts, and provides the chance to encounter rare species.

-This circular trail leads through the impressive Cornelysmillen wetlands.
-Between Troisvierges, Basbellain and Wilwerdange, hikers can explore a varied landscape with meadows, hedges, ponds and streams.
+This circular route leads through the impressive Cornelysmillen wetland.
+Between Troisvierges, Basbellain, and Wilwerdange, walkers discover a varied landscape with meadows, hedges, ponds, and streams.
 In short: a habitat for many rare animal and plant species.

-Wooden footbridges, observation huts and information boards provide exciting insights along the way.
-With a bit of luck, one might even spot the shy black stork.
-Ornithologists regularly see them here.
-The starting and finishing point is the railway station in Troisvierges, great for a sustainable journey.
-The trail is not barrier-free, but is perfect for anyone who wants to experience nature up close.
+Wooden walkways, observation huts, and information boards provide exciting insights along the way.
+With some luck, the shy black stork can even be spotted.
+Ornithologists regularly sight it here.
+The start and end point is the station in Troisvierges – perfect for environmentally friendly arrival.
+The path is not barrier-free but ideal for all who want to experience nature intensively.

 Directions

-The hiking trail is marked.
+The walking path is marked.
 Please follow the black bird on a white background.

 For your safety

-Weather conditions such as wetness, ice and wind can make a tour more difficult.
-The information refers to optimum conditions.
+Weather conditions such as wetness, ice, and wind can make a route difficult.
+The information refers to optimal conditions.

 Equipment